WangChyanhassth-2say/BlazePose_torch/full/README.md

 The training code you may refer [HRNet](https://github.com/HRNet/HigherHRNet-Human-Pose-Estimation), you need to replace the folders by those I uploded here.
-If you want to train the full version model, you may need to delete the regression layers and train the heatmap branch as pretrain.
+If you want to train the full version model, you may need to delete the regression layers and train the heatmap branch as pretrain first.
 Or you can use the tools/model_first.pth which I given [here](https://github.com/WangChyanhassth-2say/BlazePose_torch/blob/main/full/tools/model_first.pth).

 Training for 210 epoch: